 Course Code: p31

 Photoshop Elements is an excellent package for photographers to enhance and edit digital images.
-In our first lesson, we'll introduce online training, show you how to download the images you'll use in class, and start with the very basics of Photoshop Elements.
-We'll take things a step at a time so that even new users can get comfortable editing and enhancing their digital photos.
+The first lesson will introduce online training, show you how to download the images you'll use in class, and start you off with the very basics of Photoshop Elements.
+The course will take things one step at a time so that even new users can get comfortable editing and enhancing their digital photos.

-Today we'll discuss the many file formats digital images can take and how you can use them to your best advantage with Photoshop Elements.
+This lesson will discuss the many file formats that digital images can take and how you can use them to your best advantage with Photoshop Elements.
 You'll learn how to save updated originals and copies of your images, as well as how to use Smart Fix to produce fast results.
-You'll see how to crop with the Rule of Thirds Grid Overlay and rotate images to get just the look you're after, and you'll practice using the Straighten tool for one-step corrections.
+You'll see how to crop with the Rule of Thirds Grid Overlay and rotate images to get just the look you're after, and then practice using the Straighten tool for one-step corrections.

 Digital images come in all sizes!
-In this lesson, we'll discuss image resolution, pixels, and recommendations for resizing pictures with excellent results.
-When you want high-quality prints, you'll see just how to resize them and maintain quality with Photoshop Elements' sizing options.
-We'll also discuss the different shapes images can take and how you can be sure your prints will fit the frames you choose.
+This lesson will discuss image resolution, pixels, and recommendations for resizing pictures with excellent results.
+When you want high-quality prints, you'll see just how to resize them and maintain their quality with Photoshop Elements's sizing options.
+The lesson will also discuss the different shapes images can take and how you can be sure your prints will fit the frames you choose.

 Photoshop Elements gives you lots of options for printing your documents, and you'll learn about all of them in this lesson.
 You'll find out how to add temporary colorful borders and print images to just the size you want.
-You'll also practice saving photos for use on websites using Photoshop Elements' Save for Web.
-In addition, we'll take a look at the Organizer and see how to print multiple photos on a page.
+You'll also practice saving photos for use on websites using Photoshop Elements's Save for Web feature.
+In addition, you'll take a look at the Organizer and see how to print multiple photos on a page.

 Ever wondered how professional photographers can make the colors in some images look out of this world?
-Today you'll find out how they do it!
+In this lesson, you'll find out how they do it!
 You'll work with color adjustments in your images, including hue and saturation.
-You'll also create black-and-white images from color images using Elements' Black and White Conversion feature, and you'll pick individual colors to replace with others.
-You'll learn how to make quick changes with this!
-You'll also look at a tool that can help adjust skin tones quickly.
+You'll then create black-and-white images from color images using Elements's Black and White Conversion feature and pick individual colors to replace with others.
+You'll also learn how to make quick changes with these tools and discover a tool that can help adjust skin tones quickly.

 Light is the essence of photography, but it's not always cooperative.
-In this lesson, we'll discuss ways to enhance and even create better lighting after you've taken an image.
-You'll see how to use Brightness and Contrast to improve your images, and we'll cover techniques for adjusting shadows and highlights.
+This lesson will discuss ways to enhance and even create better lighting after you've taken an image.
+You'll see how to use Brightness and Contrast to improve your images, and learn some techniques for adjusting shadows and highlights.
 You'll also have a chance to work with the histogram, Levels, and Color Curves—all excellent tools for correcting lighting and color tones.
 Through all this, you'll see how Elements keeps track of your changes and lets you go back through them if you want to undo something.

 In your creative projects, you'll often want to pair photos with text.
 Photoshop Elements gives you plenty of text tools, and in this lesson, you'll explore those and add text to your images.
 You'll see how Photoshop Elements uses layers with text, and you'll get tips on how to master the Layers panel.
 You'll also begin your study of the powerful selection tools, including the color-based Magic Wand tool and the flexible Lasso tool.
 With these, you'll discover the power of Feathering selections and copying selections within an image.

-In our last lesson on the selection tools, you'll work with the Selection Brush tool for detailed and exacting work when you need it most.
+In the last lesson on the selection tools, you'll work with the Selection Brush tool for detailed and exacting work when you need it most.
 You'll also learn some advanced techniques for using the selection tools together.
-We'll work extensively with the Add to selection option, and we'll preview our work with Mask Mode.
-You'll have a chance to experiment with some of Photoshop Elements' filters and color options, as well as the settings in the Magnetic Lasso tool.
+You'll work extensively with the Add to selection option and preview your work with Mask Mode.
+You'll have a chance to experiment with some of Photoshop Elements's filters and color options, as well as the settings in the Magnetic Lasso tool.
 As a final addition to your knowledge in this area, you'll have a chance to explore and work with the Select menu.

-As we bring this class to a close, you'll find many new tools to put to work and still more to learn.
-We'll discuss Retouching and Correcting tools, and you'll perfect your skills with the Red Eye Removal tool (including the new Pet Eye option), the Clone Stamp tool, and both the powerful Healing Brushes and the Content-Aware Healing option.
+As the class draws to a close, you'll find many new tools to put to work and still more to learn.
+The lesson will discuss the Retouching and Correcting tools, and you'll perfect your skills with the Red Eye Removal tool (including the new Pet Eye option), the Clone Stamp tool, and both the powerful Healing Brushes and the Content-Aware Healing option.
 You'll learn when to use each tool for the best results.
 The power of Photoshop Elements will come to life as you use these tools in your final assignments.